Financials at Your Fingertips: Crafting the Right Credit Request

 Why Request Financial Statements

-Aligning Risk Appetite with Requesting Financial Statements
+Aligning Risk Appetite with Financial Statement Requests

 Financial Statement Sample Letter